MicrosoftDocs/Viva/Viva/copilot/deployment-permissions.md

 - **Comment count** – do you expect a high number of comments?
 - **Survey timing** – can you align with an upcoming survey?
 - **Comfort with AI** – can you engage superusers to help others with the rollout?
-- **Amount of change** – is your ,organization already going through change?
+- **Amount of change** – is your organization already going through change?
 Is this time right to add a new tool?

 ## Microsoft 365 Copilot in Viva Glint can be used across roles